CodeOfficer/guild-wars-2-event-notifier/issues/models-without-ids-and-linkto.md

 // Event model
 // the endpoint for /events is just a bunch of foreign keys and a state field
-// events objcets themselves do not have id's
+// events objects themselves do not have id's

 App.Event = DS.Model.extend({
   eventName: DS.belongsTo('App.EventName'),